-Total revenue for the nine months ended December 31, 2015 increased 3,457,068 from 2,730,698 in the prior fiscal year to 6,187,766, an increase of 127% despite the shorter reporting period.
-The increase in revenue was due to a number of new service contracts entered into during the year.
-100% of the Company's revenue was derived from its service business, of which 59% related to fixed price projects and 41% related to time and materials contracts.
+Total revenue for the three months ended March 31, 2016 increased \$1,815,319 from \$881,948 to \$2,697,267.
+The increase in revenue was due to a number of new service contracts entered into by the Company.
+100% of the Company's revenue was derived from its service business, of which 64% related to fixed price projects and 36% related to time and materials contracts.
 Management expects further revenue growth in 2016.
 Prodigy's ability to renew existing contracts and enter into new contracts in turn depends to a great degree on the quality of services provided and technology developed for its customers.
-Approximately 87% (March 31, 2015 - 68%) of the Company's revenue for the year relates to transactions entered into with one client.
+Approximately 85% (March 31, 2015 - 80%) of the Company's revenue for the period relates to transactions entered into with one client.